tamf/Simple-Dictionary-Client/README.md

 # Simple-Dictionary-Client

 Implemention of a dictionary client in Java to retrieve definitions from a dictionary server using application-level protocol as per RFC 2229.
+Written with project partner Sisi Guo.

 Commands: